gustavovazquez/webpersonal/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universidad Católica del Uruguay
+  - name: Universidad Católica del Uruguay - Department of Informatics
     url: https://ucu.edu.uy/

 # Short bio (displayed in user profile at end of posts)